dbcook/openrocket-database/README.md

 0.9.0.19 - Aug 2018
 * Fixes
+  * Remove asterisk from Estes LaunchLug_0.25_x_2.0 PN to avoid PN handling in OR
 * Additions
+  * Finished off Semroc balsa reducers and launch lugs
   * New file with extended discussion of Estes history and brands
   * Discussion of company history and data availability for Giant Leap Rocketry
   * Obtained LOC centering ring thickness for several missing ones